| Names: | Kalehva

 Kaleva is truly a cosmic, primordial entity, as there is a constellation named "Kaleva's sword" (Orion's belt).
 He is, however, not much present in the myths himself: that role goes to his children, the numerous sons of Kaleva.
 According to Ganander, he has 12 sons.
 They include Soini, Kullervo, Kihovauhkonen, Hiisi, and Väinämöinen, and Ilmarinen is also listed among them typically, even though he is not given this epithet in runosongs.
 As Joukahainen is stated clearly to be Väinämöinen's brother, he might also be a part of this group.
 Ganander also mentioned "Liekiöinen", but it is unclear exactly who that is.

-Though never mentioned in runosongs, folklore also talks of the daughter of Kaleva.
+Though never mentioned in runosongs, folklore also talks of the daughters of Kaleva.
 They are giants who can carry boulders in their aprons with their massive strength.
 These giants escaped as human settlements increased.

 Kaleva's name often appears in contexts where it is used to give a magical, mythic feeling: for example, Louhi baptized her children in the "well of a son of Kaleva".
 The lake of the Underworld, Aluen järvi, is also called Kalevan järvi "Kaleva's lake" in Savo.